s-cork/HashRouting/README.md

 set `load_from_cache=False`

-That way you wouldn't need to utilise the show event of the `ArticlesForm`
+That way you wouldn't need to utilise the show event of the `ListArticlesForm`

 ```python